nearform/the-micro-frontends-workshop/slides.md

 yarn && yarn start
 ```

-This will start both remote and host applications at the same time on ports 8081 and 8080 respectively!
+This will start both remote and host applications at the same time on ports 8081 and 8080 respectively.

 ### From your browser, visit: